 Generating an API client for your language

 The API is documented using the Swagger 2.0 OpenAPI Specification.
-The tools provided by Swagger allow you to automatically generate an API client for almost any programming language and then use that to connect to the Swivle API.
+With the tools provided by Swagger you can automatically generate an API client for almost any programming language and then use that to connect to the Swivle API.

-Since the API is REST-based it is also very easy to directly connect to it using tools like
+Because the API is REST-based it is also very easy to directly connect to it using tools such as

 curl commands for you.